 \section{Conclusion}

-We have presented a novel unifying framework for agglomerative clustering of graphs with both positive and negative edge weights and we have shown that several existing clustering algorithms, e.g. the Mutex Watershed \cite{wolf2018mutex}, can be reformulated as special cases of one underlying agglomerative algorithm.
-This framework also allowed us to introduce new algorithms, one of which, based on an \emph{Average} linkage criterion, outperformed all the others: It proved to be a simple and remarkably robust approach to process short- and long-range predictions of a CNN applied to an instance segmentation task.
-On biological images, this simple average agglomeration algorithm can represent a valuable choice for user who is not willing to spend much time tuning complex task-dependent pipelines based on superpixels.
-In future work we plan to extend the comparison to other types of non-image graphs and explore common theoretical properties of the algorithms included in the framework.
+We have presented a unifying framework for agglomerative clustering of graphs with both positive and negative edge weights.
+This framework allowed us to explore new combinations of constraints and linkage criteria and to perform a consistent evaluation of all algorithms in it.
+We have then analyzed several theoretical and empirical properties of these algorithms.
+On instance segmentation, algorithms based on an average linkage criterion outperformed all the others: they proved to be simple and robust approaches to process short- and long-range predictions of a CNN.
+On biological images, these simple average agglomeration algorithms achieve state-of-the-art results without requiring the user to spend much time tuning complex task-dependent pipelines based on super-pixels.